miguelgr/image-describer/README.md

     Plain Django views can be used with no DRF, but serializers simplify the code for handling HTTP error responses and validation.

-    - Favor from Django's extensibility; the services run separately, but the whole code lives in the same repository.

-    - Django with `celery-results` provides an admin interface  to monitor task results.
+    - Django's apps:  `celery-results` provides an admin interface  to monitor task results.

     - This design uses Gunicorn which is capable of handling mutilprocess and multithreaded requests.

-    :note: If using an ASGI server is required, it would also require some *async creep* updating Celery and Redis libraries to be non-blocking.
+    :notepad: If using an ASGI server is required, it would also require some *async creep* updating Celery and Redis libraries to be non-blocking.
 Gaining performance but controlling how many tasks can be queued and served.

 - Distributed Queue System - Message Broker: **Redis**